Bubblr-Inc/ai-vault-aws-installation/doc/README-WORKED-INSTALL-TF.md

-# Installating with with Terraform
+# Installing with with Terraform

 The following example will start with an empty AWS account and will build AI Vault installation.